The South Pennines

 It is rare to go for a walk in the South Pennines without coming across at least one reservoir while quarries, canals, mills, pylons, railways, road and even a motorway are all in evidence.
 Perhaps the best example of this is the area between Todmorden and Walsden in Calderdale where the valley floor is crammed full.

-Away from the industrial valleys there are large sweeps of desolate moorland although once again the hand of man is never far away and the area, along with West Pennines has become a popular one for the siting of windfarms.
 As with the Dark Peak area of the Peak District the underlying rock is mainly millstone grit (gritstone).
-While the gritstone does not display itself anywhere near as impressively in the Peak there are still some impressive scarpments on Blackstone Edge and Earl's Crag while one of the most famous and popular gritstone landmarks are the Cow and Calf rocks on Ilkley Moor.
+While the gritstone does not display itself anywhere near as impressively in the Peak there are still some very scarpments on Blackstone Edge and Earl's Crag while one of the most famous and popular gritstone landmarks are the Cow and Calf rocks on Ilkley Moor.
+Also worh a look are the gritstone boulders on Bride Stones Moor.

 The South Pennines also includes the area commonly referred to as Bronte Country.
 Centred round the Worth Valley this area is named after the famous literary sisters who lived and wrote in the area which also proved the inspiration for the setting of their works.